Roland Garros (aviator): Development of interrupter gear

 In the early stages of the air war in World War I, the problem of mounting a forward-firing machine gun on combat aircraft—without having the bullets hit the propeller—was considered by several people.
 As a reconnaissance pilot with the Escadrille MS26, Garros had made several attempts at shooting down German aircraft; however, these efforts were unsuccessful due to the difficulty in hitting an aircraft with a hand-held carbine.
 He visited the Morane-Saulnier works in November or December 1914 to discuss the problem.

 Raymond Saulnier had begun work on a synchroniser (which times the firing of the gun with the position of the propeller) before World War I and had taken out a patent for a workable mechanism by 14 April 1914.
 However, circumstances beyond his control resulted in its being tested with the Hotchkiss 09/13 portative machine gun, which proved unsuitable due to an inconsistent firing rate.
 As a workaround, Garros, with the help of his mechanic, Jules Hue, developed protective wedges, which were fitted to the slightly narrowed propeller blades which deflected the occasional round which would have otherwise struck the propeller.
 With a workable installation now fitted to his Morane-Saulnier G monoplane, Garros achieved the first ever shooting-down of an aircraft by a fighter firing through a tractor propeller, on 1 April 1915, and two more victories over German aircraft were achieved on 15 and 18 April 1915.
 The Aero Club of America awarded him a medal for this invention three years later.

 On 18 April 1915, the fuel line of his Morane Saulnier Type G became clogged, causing engine trouble.
 He came down in German-controlled territory where he was grabbed by alert German infantrymen.
-The intact gun and propeller were quickly rushed to the Royal Dutch Aircraft Factory, founded by Dutch aviator Anthony Fokker, famous during World War I for its fighter aircraft.
+The intact gun and propeller were quickly rushed to the Aeronautik GmbH factory in Germany, founded by Dutch aviator Anthony Fokker, famous during World War I for its fighter aircraft.
 Fokker quickly dismissed the steel deflector plates and designed a practical interrupter gear for use on the Fokker E.I Monoplane.
 The interrupter gear began the "Fokker Scourge", and for a time Germany had the upper hand in the air war.

 POW camp internment and escape

-Garros was almost three years in captivity in various German POW camps, including in Kostrzyn nad Odrą and Mainz.
+Garros was almost three years in captivity in various German POW camps, including in Küstrin and Mainz.
 He managed to escape on 14 February 1918 together with fellow aviator lieutenant Anselme Marchal.
 They made it to London via the Netherlands and from there he returned to France where he rejoined the French army.
 He returned to Escadrille 26 to pilot a SPAD S.XIII, and claimed two victories on 2 October 1918, one of which was confirmed.